camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/get-resources.html.md

 Result
 ------

-A json array containing all deployment resources of the given deployment.
+A JSON array containing all deployment resources of the given deployment.
 Each object has the following properties:

 <table class="table table-striped">